Join us for one of the most unique and powerful education experiences in the world.

 The Foundation awards scholarships to students with a demonstrated financial need.
 In assessing scholarship applications, the Foundation evaluates intellectual and personal achievement in terms of leadership, commitment to volunteer service, physical vigour and academic success.

 The number and amount of each scholarship award will be determined according to the success of the Foundation at meeting its annual fundraising targets.
-As a guide, scholarship awards may fund up to half the annual Class Afloat full year tuition fee.
+As a guide, past scholarship awards funded not more than half the annual Class Afloat full year tuition fee.

 The Foundation has made a commitment to raise funds to support applicants who have a demonstrated need for financial assistance to participate in Class Afloat.